-These commentaries have been published as part of the ELN’s project, Protecting the Non-Proliferation Treaty.
+These commentaries have been published as part of the ELN’s project, Protecting the Non-Proliferation Treaty for the 2024 NPT Preparatory Committee.

 The project seeks to preserve the multilateral nuclear non-proliferation regime and prevent further erosion of the nuclear taboo and the Nuclear Non-proliferation Treaty (NPT).
 Bringing together an intergenerational, pan-regional Network of experts, it works to identify pathways to success in the eleventh review cycle, taking a holistic approach to the NPT and its three pillars.